 Horsham Nature and Water Play Park

-Horsham Rural City Council has secured $2.45 million from State and Federal Governments to fully fund the region’s first Nature and Water Play Park.
+Horsham Rural City Council secured $2.45 million from State and Federal Governments to fully fund the region’s first Nature and Water Play Park.
 This project is the second funded stage of the Riverfront Activation Project.

 Funding provided for the project:

-- Sport and Recreation Victoria Stimulus program $2,100,000
+• Sport and Recreation Victoria Stimulus program $2,100,000

-- Australian Government Local Roads and Community Infrastructure program $350,000
+• Australian Government Local Roads and Community Infrastructure program $350,000

 The project is not a large aquatic splash park with bright plastic slides and other man-made elements.
 Our community told us through the engagement process that they wanted the Wimmera River’s natural beauty retained and the Nature and Water Play park will reflect this.